adamsteer/f4g-oceania-pdal/workshop/5-entwine.md

 `docker run -it -v $(pwd):/opt/data connormanning/entwine web-mercator.json -i APPF-classified.laz -o APPF-classified`

-would run entwine using 6 threads, and reporject the index to web mercator (EPSG:3857).
+...would run entwine using 6 threads, and reproject the index to web mercator (EPSG:3857).

 ## viewing an Entwine datasource